dotnetrdf/dotnetrdf/Libraries/ReadMe.txt

 - .Net 3.5 Client Profile
 - Silverlight 4
 - Silverlight 4 for Windows Phone 7
+- Portable Class Library for:
+ - .Net 4.0 and Higher
+ - Silverlight 4 and Higher
+ - Windows Phone 7 and Higher
+ - .Net for Windows Store

 It also contains the Data plugin for our OpenLink Virtuoso support, builds are provided for the following .Net profiles: